Statewide and Local Staff

 Donor Stewardship Officer

-Bethany Hilkert recently was named donor stewardship officer for Arkansas Community Foundation.
+Bethany Hilkert serves as Donor Stewardship Officer for Arkansas Community Foundation.
 She is responsible for developing and nurturing relationships with the Foundation’s donors.
 Previously Hilkert was business manager for Arkansas Repertory Theatre, where she started as front of house box office associate and moved to development and special events manager.
 Before working at The Rep, she was a branch manager for Arvest Bank.
 A graduate of the University of Arkansas at Little Rock, Hilkert received a BA in English emphasizing creative and technical writing.

 Lauren Morris moved to Little Rock, Arkansas in 2012 and has since been dedicated to improving the quality of life for Arkansans.
 She studied international public health and received a Master in Public Health from Boston University School of Public Health in 2008.
 She proceeded to take on a program working with school-based programs as a Nutrition and Physical Activity Specialist for Save the Children US Programs in Tennessee, Arkansas, Mississippi, Louisiana and Alabama.
 Passionate about leading rural programs to improve opportunities for youth and children, Lauren moved to Little Rock to serve as Deputy Director of Programs for Arkansas, Kansas, and Nebraska to address early childhood education, K-5 literacy, and childhood nutrition and physical activity programs before refocusing on a local garden-based program in Little Rock schools.
 Lauren most recently served as the Project Coordinator for a new initiative through the Centers for Disease Control and Prevention and the University of Arkansas Cooperative Extension Service that worked with local coalitions to guide policy, systems, and environmental changes to make healthier Arkansas communities.
 Lauren has a strong commitment to and values quality community and economic development to build stronger communities and continues to contribute her knowledge and skills at Arkansas Community Foundation.